-A more thorough analysis would include reviewing the menu, layout of the restaurant space, décor, ambiance and atmosphere.
+A more thorough analysis would include reviewing the menu, layout of the restaurant space, décor, ambiance, and atmosphere.
 Other important but less tangible areas of concern for restaurant operators are employee happiness and morale.

-How do restaurants measure productivity?
+How does the restaurant industry measure productivity?

-- Gross margin percentage measures how much of every dollar in revenue goes towards paying for ingredients, labor, rent, utilities and other overhead costs - often expressed as a number between 0% to 100%.
+- Gross margin percentage measures how much of every dollar in revenue goes towards paying for ingredients, labor, rent, utilities, and other overhead costs - often expressed as a number between 0% to 100%.

 Track key performance indicators

-You can track KPI's using the number of customers served or the amount of food sold each month.
 This data is used in conjunction with KPIs to identify strengths or weaknesses within a restaurant's operations, from staffing levels to menu items that aren't selling vs those selling out.

-Monitor customer satisfaction
+Monitor customer feedback

 Accumulate guest data through payment methods

-Types of payment methods:
+Types of payment methods on the line: